 Others, however, find they would prefer to hire someone to get the site built.
 This article on website building will help you choose the best path for your business.

 Working with a Web Developer or Designer

-If you find you don’t have the skills, time or patience to build your small business website on your own, then you’ll need to hire a professional to help.
-No matter who you hire, you will still need to be involved in the project.
+If you find you don’t have the skills, time, or patience to build your small business website on your own, then you’ll need to hire a professional to help.
+No matter who you hire, you’ll still need to be involved in the project.
 Here’s how to work with a web developer to get the best results.

 Whether you choose to build the site yourself or work with a web designer, you’ll want to give careful consideration to the site’s overall color scheme.
 Use these website color selection tips to help you choose the best color palette for your site.